Potsdam, NY, United States

 - Bandi Mbubi: Demand a fair trade cell phone

-- Joshua Klein: The intelligence of crows
+- Joshua Klein: A thought experiment on the intelligence of crows

 - Bandi Mbubi: Demand a fair trade cell phone

-- Joshua Klein: The intelligence of crows
+- Joshua Klein: A thought experiment on the intelligence of crows

 - Eddie Obeng: Smart failure for a fast-changing world